Perturbation Theory and the Sum of Squares: Fermion Systems

 In the particular case of most interest, where $d=4$, it is easy to show that such a term is a sum of squares of polynomials in the creation and annihilation operators of degree at most $2$ plus some linear combination of number operators; for example, $-n_1 n_2=(n_1-n_2)^2/2-n_1/2-n_2/2$.
 However, for completeness, we give a general proof.

 First, any such term is a real polynomial in the number operators of degree at most $d/2$ which vanishes in the unperturbed ground state (i.e., the term of degree $0$ in the number operators vanishes).
-The proof that such a polynomial is a sum of squares plus linear combination of number operators is inductive: we show that any monomial in the number operators of any given degree $d'>1$ can be written as a sum of squares of polynomials in the creation and annihilation operators of degree at most $d'/2$ plus some polynomial in the number operators of degree at most $d'-1$ such that that polynomial vanishes on the unperturbed ground state.
+The proof that such a polynomial is a sum of squares plus linear combination of number operators is inductive: we show that any monomial in the number operators of any given degree $d'>1$ (note that here $d'$ refers to the degree in the number operators, so it is degree $2d'$ in the creation and annihilation operators) can be written as a sum of squares of polynomials in the creation and annihilation operators, where each term being squared has degree at most $d'$ in the creation and annihilation operators, plus some polynomial in the number operators of degree at most $\lceil d'/2 \rceil<d'$ such that that polynomial vanishes on the unperturbed ground state.

 To show the induction step, consider any such monomial, $c n_{j_1} n_{j_2} \ldots n_{j_{d'}}$ for some coefficient $c$.
 Let $T$ denote the given monomial.
 If $c>0$ then the result is immediate: $T=(\sqrt{c} \psi_{j_1} \ldots \psi_{j_{d'}})^\dagger(\sqrt{c} \psi_{j_1} \ldots \psi_{j_{d'}})$.
 Suppose instead $c<0$.
 Then we consider two cases.
 In the first case, $d'$ is even.
 Then where